azcao95/publicrepo/README.md

 ## Pitch Data Processor

-- Web application made in Django made to process uploaded PITCH data
+- Web application made in Django made to process uploaded PITCH data for job application process

 - PITCH processing according to the PITCH 1.4.1 specification found in the folder